 - 2.3.3 As used in section 1-1-104(19.5)(a)(VII), C.R.S., "current" means that the date of the document is within 60 days of the date submitted for identification purposes unless the document states a longer billing cycle. - 2.4 Treatment of incomplete new registration applications - 2.4.1 If an applicant fails to check the box answering the question, "Are you a citizen of the United States?", the county clerk must accept and process the application as complete so long as it is otherwise complete and the affirmation at the bottom of the form is signed. - 2.4.2 If an applicant fails to complete the required identification portion of the form in accordance with sections 1-2-204(2)(f.5) and (3)(c), C.R.S., the county clerk must treat the application as incomplete.
 But if the applicant submits a photocopy of his or her driver's license or identification card, the county clerk must enter the ID number from the card into the applicant's record and process the application as complete. - 2.4.3 If an applicant fails to provide a date of birth, the county clerk must treat the application as incomplete.
 But if the applicant submits a photocopy of his or her driver's license or other approved form of ID that includes the date of birth, the county clerk must enter that information into the applicant's record and process the application as complete. - 2.5 Changes to an elector's existing voter registration record - 2.5.1 If an elector submits a change to his or her voter registration record and fails to include the information required by sections 1-2-216 or 1-2-219, C.R.S., the county clerk may not make the requested change unless the county clerk can establish minimum matching criteria.
-If the county clerk cannot establish minimum matching criteria, the county clerk may not change the elector's status and must notify the elector of the additional information that is required to process the request. - 2.5.2 If an elector submits a change to his or her voter registration record and writes or selects a name of an organization that is not a qualified political party or qualified political organization, or writes "none", the elector's affiliation must be recorded as "Unaffiliated". - 2.5.3 If an elector submits a change to his or her voter registration record and leaves the affiliation section blank, the county clerk must make no change to the voter's affiliation in the registration record. - 2.6 Changes to an elector's voter registration status - 2.6.1 An elector may update his or her inactive registration status to active status by submitting: - (a) A signed written request, by mail, fax, or an email attachment; - (b) An online voter registration application; or
+If the county clerk cannot establish minimum matching criteria, the county clerk may not change the elector's status and must notify the elector of the additional information that is required to process the request. - 2.5.2 If an elector submits a change to his or her voter registration record and writes or selects a name of an organization that is not a qualified political party or qualified political organization, or writes "none", the elector's affiliation must be recorded as "Unaffiliated". - 2.5.3 If an elector submits a change to his or her voter registration record and leaves the affiliation or ballot preference section blank, the county clerk may not change the voter's existing affiliation or ballot preference in the registration record. - 2.5.4 If an unaffiliated elector who has already been mailed a primary election ballot packet submits an affiliation declaration, the county clerk must defer processing the affiliation change until after the primary election; except that an unaffiliated elector who appears in person to vote may affiliate and vote a party ballot if the county clerk has not received the elector's voted mail ballot. - 2.6 Changes to an elector's voter registration status

-(c) An in-person request.
+- 2.6.1 An elector may update his or her inactive registration status to active status by submitting: - (a) A signed written request, by mail, fax, or an email attachment; - (b) An online voter registration application; or - (c) An in-person request.